Anup910/Market_size_analysis_of_EV/README.md

 Estimate Market Size: Determine the current size of the EV market and project its growth over the next few years.

 Support Strategic Decisions: Generate insights for key stakeholders—including vehicle manufacturers, infrastructure planners, utility companies, and policymakers—to guide production planning, resource allocation, infrastructure investment, and policy development.

+## DISCLAIMER: Plotly images are not supported on git-hub , So images of data anlaysis are displayed in the png format above.